-There were many delicious Greek yoghurts on test, but the following three products came out on top, achieving overall scores of more than 80%.
+There were many delicious Greek yoghurts on test, but the following three products came out on top in our taste test, achieving a CHOICE Expert Rating of more than 80%.

 Coles Greek Style Natural Yoghurt